juanelas/node-browser-skel/README.md

 }
 ```

-Besides the actual code, you should create unit testing (mocha+chai) files either in the `test` or the `src/ts` directory, although in the latter case only files ending with `.spec.ts` will be considered as test files.
+Besides the actual code, you should create unit testing (mocha+chai) files either in the `test` or the `src/ts` directory, although in the latter case only files ending with `.spec.ts` or `.test.ts` will be considered as test files.

 When creating the tests, you MUST NOT import either `mocha`, `chai` or your package.
 They have been automatically added to the global scope.
 You must import your module with the shortcut `#pkg`.
 In short: